datawrapper/tutorial-visualization/README.md

         )
     )

 Now the sidebar we see our new checkbox, and after unchecking it the labels disappear.
+In the wiki you can find out more about the other [option types that are available](https://github.com/datawrapper/datawrapper/wiki/Visualization-options) in Datawrapper.

 ![output](http://vis4.net/tmp/bubble-chart-3.png)